 Making Gulf Communities More Resilient: Scaling-up Customized Vulnerability Assessment for Extreme Events in Gulf Cities

 Overview: Communities along the Gulf Coast are facing stronger and more frequent storms that are expected to worsen in the future.
 These disastrous storms cause damage to human life, property, and the overall well-being of communities along the coast.
 Oftentimes, just as communities are recovering from one storm, another strikes – making it difficult to prepare for these events.
 Local practitioners are doing their best to build resilience, and additional support, resources, and expertise can help practitioners better plan for and adapt to these events.
-Our project seeks to partner with Gulf Coast communities to expand the region’s adaptation capacities through using cost-effective methods to facilitate collaboration with scientists and organizations that can provide technical assistance.
-This 3-year project will use different technology-assisted communication methods (e.g., webinar) to work with 60 communities throughout Alabama, Florida, Louisiana, Mississippi, and Texas to assess their vulnerability to storm events and help integrate adaptation practices into existing planning processes. communities will be pre-assigned to a communication method and provided with tools and guidance to enable them to complete tailored vulnerability assessments for different stormwater infrastructure and identify actions communities can take to reduce risk.
-Further, this project will identify best practices to guide similar efforts in other communities in the Gulf and elsewhere.
+Our project partnered with Gulf Coast communities to expand the region’s adaptation capacities through using cost-effective methods to facilitate collaboration with scientists and organizations that can provide technical assistance.
+This 3-year project used different technology-assisted communication methods (e.g., webinar) to work with 54 communities throughout Alabama, Florida, Louisiana, Mississippi, and Texas to assess their vulnerability to storm events and help integrate adaptation practices into existing planning processes.
+Communities were randomly pre-assigned to an engagement method and provided with tools and guidance to enable them to complete tailored vulnerability assessments for different stormwater infrastructure and identify actions communities can take to reduce risk.
+Further, this project identified best practices to guide similar efforts in other communities in the Gulf and elsewhere.

-What: The National Academy of Sciences, Engineering, and Medicine Gulf Research Program awarded a 3-year project to the Great Lakes Integrated Sciences and Assessments (GLISA) team at the University of Michigan where they have successfully co-developed and implemented vulnerability assessments with Great Lakes communities.
-In partnership with Headwaters Economics, Stanford University, Adaptation International and the Southern Climate Impacts Planning Program (SCIPP, at the University of Oklahoma), the team will work with 60 small- and mid-sized coastal communities in the US Gulf region to strengthen their capacity to adapt to the negative impacts of extreme weather events.
-The goal of the study is to understand the opportunities for and barriers to using technology to enable practitioners and researchers to work together and the lower time, energy, and financial costs traditionally associated with cross-sector and distanced collaboration.
-More specifically, the 3-year project aims to:
+What: The National Academy of Sciences, Engineering, and Medicine Gulf Research Program awarded a 3-year project to GLISA at the University of Michigan where they had successfully co-developed and implemented vulnerability assessments with Great Lakes communities.
+In partnership with Headwaters Economics, Stanford University, Adaptation International and the Southern Climate Impacts Planning Program (SCIPP, at the University of Oklahoma), the team worked with 54 small- and mid-sized coastal communities in the US Gulf region to strengthen their capacity to adapt to the negative impacts of extreme weather events.
+The goal of the study was to understand the opportunities for and barriers to using technology to enable practitioners and researchers to work together and the lower time, energy, and financial costs traditionally associated with cross-sector and distanced collaboration.
+More specifically, the 3-year project aimed to:

 - Support communities to assess their vulnerability to extreme weather events, especially in relation to stormwater management, using a template co-developed by community practitioners and researchers;